 Diet soda.
 Try to severely reduce or completely stop drinking this.
 It can lead to sugar cravings and sometimes insulin spikes in the long run.

 Flavoring.
-The small packets that are flavored with sucralose or stevia are fine.
 You can alternatively add a squeeze of lemon, lime, or orange to your water bottle.

 Alcohol.
 Beer and wine will be too high carb to consume.
 Frequent consumption of alcohol will slow weight loss down.